Superlinear drift in consensus-based optimization with condensation phenomena: Numerical tests

 We simulate equation~\eqref{eq:pde21} using the scheme~\eqref{eq:generic-SDE} with $N = 10^5$ particles until the final (physical) time~$T = 15$, for various values of $\alpha$.
 In particular, we refine the condition on the time step to be

 This ensures a fair comparison with the standard CBO implementation, where a fixed time-step is usually employed.
 In Table~\ref{tab:niter} we summarize the number of iterations required by the simulation in this setting: the larger the value of~$\alpha$, the higher the number of iterations, due to adaptive time discretization, as expected, especially when $\alpha$ exceeds the value of~$1$ and approaches the critical value~$\alpha = 2$, where we know that the functional $\V$ vanishes in finite time.
+The results presented in Table~\ref{tab:niter} show that, for values of $\alpha \le 1$, the method does not actually require an adaptive time discretization (the number of iterations for those cases is $15/0.005 = 3000$, i.e., at every time step $\Delta t_n \ge 0.005$), since the particles are not concentrating fast enough to cause numerical instabilities.
+Still, as shown in Figure~\ref{fig:V-decays}, the concentration is significantly faster than the one provided by the CBO method with the fixed time discretization $\Delta t_n = 0.005$.

 We show in Figure~\ref{fig:V-decays} the different tendencies of the decay of the functional~$\V(t)$, along with a comparison to its decay with the standard CBO implementation (corresponding to our algorithm for $\beta = 0$).
 If we consider the behavior at the very beginning of the evolution, we see---top box---that values of $\alpha$ that are greater than~$1$ match the exponential decay of the standard CBO, and, more in general, the lower the value of $\alpha$, the faster the initial decay.
 This is consistent with the nonlinearity added in the drift term.